yoshidayasutaka/mcp/src/cdk-mcp-server/awslabs/cdk_mcp_server/static/CDK_GENERAL_GUIDANCE.md

 ## Operational Excellence with Lambda Powertools

 **Always implement Lambda Powertools** for structured logging, tracing, and metrics.
 For detailed guidance, use the `lambda-powertools://cdk` resource.

+> **CRITICAL**: Lambda Powertools libraries are NOT included in the default Lambda runtime.
+You MUST create a Lambda layer to include these dependencies.
+Use the **LambdaLayerDocumentationProvider** tool for comprehensive guidance on creating and configuring Lambda layers.

+**Critical for Bedrock Agents**: When creating Bedrock Agents with Action Groups, use BedrockAgentResolver from Lambda Powertools with the **GenerateBedrockAgentSchema** tool to generate the required OpenAPI schema.

 ## Tool Selection Guide